fdgbt/42_init/README.md

 ## Conclusion

+# 2019 Update
+There is a new version of the subject and some adjustment has been made with the objectives (02 03 etc).
+Objectives marqued as 'XX' are new and are also explained completely in the document.
-The document in French can be shared individually upon request.
+The updated document, including old and new objectives, can be shared individually upon request.